aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/working-with-tablestyle/_index.md

 {{% alert color="primary" %}}

 A table style defines a set of formatting that can be easily applied to a table.
-Formatting such as borders, shading, alignment and font can be set in a table style and applied to many tables for a consistent appearance.
+Formatting such as borders, shading, alignment and font can be set in a table style and applied to a few tables for a consistent appearance.

 {{% /alert %}}